brianwisti/rgb-zola/content/post/2022/my-three-ish-favorite-nushell-features/index.md

 ![a table of commands in the "formats" category](format-commands.png "`to md`?
 Interesting!")

-{{% note %}}
+{% note() %}

-I bet the {{< tag "perl" >}} devs perked up seeing that `=~`.
+I bet the Perl devs perked up seeing that `=~`.
 Yes it's a regular expression!
 But it's almost definitely not a Perl regular expression.
 I haven't gone past literal substring matches yet, and the Nushell [regex documentation][nu-regex] page is basically a placeholder.
 I can only suggest you follow their suggestion to read the Rust [regex crate][regex-crate] documentation and figure out the differences yourself.

 [nu-regex]: https://www.nushell.sh/book/regular_expressions.html#regular-expressions
 [regex-crate]: https://docs.rs/regex/latest/regex/

-{{% /note %}}
+{% end %}

 ### Viewing only select columns with `select`